• Skip to primary navigation

 Their fear of being misled stems from the fact that many who become hungry for God's Word and start reading and studying the Bible begin to see the truth and end up leaving the Amish church.

-And that was the reason why the New Order group broke away from the Old Order because some of them began to see the truth from Scripture and wanted to study the Bible.
+This was one reason why the New Order group broke away from the Old Order because some of them began to see the truth from Scripture and wanted to study the Bible.

 The New Order Amish groups encourage their members to read the Bible daily and have a personal relationship with God.
 And even though they still use the German/English Bible, they mostly read the English King James version.